-Did you know that there are a number of ski resorts in Scotland, and if you’re in the UK, you don’t actually have to go abroad to ski?
+Did you know that there are a number of ski resorts in Scotland, meaning if you’re in the UK, you can actually go skiing in Scotland?

 Personally, I did know you could ski in Scotland, but I didn’t know exactly what it was like or how many places there were for skiing in Scotland.
 However, after a trip to the Cairngorms National park in winter, I had my first skiing experience in the UK, and I wrote my experiences about that in a post about skiing in the Cairngorms.